How No-Contact Orders Affect Domestic Assault Cases In Alberta

 Consent Variations Under Section 519.1

 If all parties agree, the accused can seek a consent variation under section 519.1 of the Criminal Code.
-This allows release conditions, including no-contact orders, to be changed on paper with written consent from:
+This allows release conditions, including no-contact orders, to be changed on paper with written consent from:- The accused

 - The Crown prosecutor